idaholab/moose/modules/contact/doc/content/source/constraints/NormalNodalLMMechanicalContact.md

 where $g$ is the gap and $\lambda$ is the contact pressure, a Lagrange multipler variable living on the secondary face.
-This object enforces constraints nodally so that zero penetration of nodes is observed into the master face.
+This object enforces constraints nodally so that zero penetration of nodes is observed into the primary face.

 The `ncp_function_type` parameter specifies the type of nonlinear complimentarity problem (NCP) function to use.
 The options are either `min`, which is just the